|

 could either 'help or hurt' your vision for Germany -- would not a loyal

-friend reveal such a secret to his master?"
+friend reveal such information to his Fuhrer?"

 85.